Linear95/CLUB/README.md

 ## Mutual Information Estimation

-We evaluate the estimation ability of CLUB and other baselines under simulation setup.
+We evaluate the estimation ability of CLUB and other baselines under the simulation setups.
 Samples from Gaussian and Cubic distributions are generated with the true MI values pre-known.
 Then we compare different MI estimators on estimating MI values based on the given samples.
 The code in this section is written with Pytorch.

 The implementation of our CLUB estimator, along with other baselines ([NWJ](https://media.gradebuddy.com/documents/2949555/12a1c544-de73-4e01-9d24-2f7c347e9a20.pdf), [MINE](http://proceedings.mlr.press/v80/belghazi18a), [InfoNCE](https://arxiv.org/pdf/1807.03748.pdf), [VUB](https://arxiv.org/abs/1612.00410), [L1Out](https://arxiv.org/pdf/1905.06922.pdf)), is in `mi_estimators.py`.
-VUB and L1Out are implemented in variational froms proposed in our [paper](https://arxiv.org/abs/2006.12013).
-Follow the steps in `simulation.ipynb` to demonstration the MI esimation performance of different methods.
+VUB and L1Out are implemented in variational forms proposed in [our paper](https://arxiv.org/abs/2006.12013).
+Follow the steps in `simulation.ipynb` to demonstrate the MI estimation performance of different methods.

 ## Mutual Information Minimization